awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPIItemCRUD.md

 Item item = table.getItem("Id", 210);
 ```

-### Specifying Optional Parameters<a name="GetItemJavaDocumentAPIOptions"></a>
+### Specifying optional parameters<a name="GetItemJavaDocumentAPIOptions"></a>

 Along with the required parameters, you can also specify optional parameters for the `getItem` method\.
-For example, the following Java code example uses an optional method to retrieve only a specific list of attributes and to specify strongly consistent reads\. \(To learn more about read consistency, see [Read Consistency](HowItWorks.ReadConsistency.md)\.\)
+For example, the following Java code example uses an optional method to retrieve only a specific list of attributes and to specify strongly consistent reads\. \(To learn more about read consistency, see [Read consistency](HowItWorks.ReadConsistency.md)\.\)

 You can use a `ProjectionExpression` to retrieve only specific attributes or elements, rather than an entire item\.
 A `ProjectionExpression` can specify top\-level or nested attributes using document paths\.
-For more information, see [Projection Expressions](Expressions.ProjectionExpressions.md)\.
+For more information, see [Projection expressions](Expressions.ProjectionExpressions.md)\.

 The parameters of the `getItem` method don't let you specify read consistency\.
 However, you can create a `GetItemSpec`, which provides full access to all of the inputs to the low\-level `GetItem` operation\.
 The following code example creates a `GetItemSpec` and uses that spec as input to the `getItem` method\.